 These are the steps used to perform a successful DHI hair transplant.

-- During a hair transplant procedure operated with the Choi implanter, the specialized physician/surgeon or technicians transmit the harvested grafts into the implanter pen.
+- The specialized physician/surgeon or technicians transmit the harvested grafts and donor hair into the implanter Choi pen.

-- Subsequently, the needle is inserted at an accurate angle of 40-45 degrees into the scalp by the surgeon, as the incision site is made and then the graft is implanted by pressing down on the plunger.
+- Subsequently, the needle is inserted at an accurate angle of 40-45 degrees into the scalp by the surgeon.
+As the incision site is created, the graft is implanted by pressing down on the plunger.

-- During a procedure, normally an amount varying from 2-6 Choi implanters and approximately 15-16 needles are concurrently used, with the device coming in a variety of needle sizes to fit the follicular unit grafts.
+- During a procedure, normally an amount varying from 2-6 Choi implanters and approximately 15-16 needles are concurrently used.
+They are handed between the physicians and their assistants.

 - Reduced time of grafts remaining outside the body, thus ensuring strong and healthy placement of the grafts.

-- Fast recovery during the postoperative phase, the patient can return back to his/her normal routine quicker.
+- Faster recovery during the postoperative phase, on both the donor area and recipient site.
+The patient can return back to his/her normal routine quicker.

-It was observed that the initial version of the Choi Implanter pen provided better results on Asian patients with hair loss compared to other ethnicities.
-The experts that studied this phenomenon came to the following conclusion: Asian people’s hair in general is distinguished with thick straight hair, and the curly characteristics and thinner diameter of other races, makes it difficult to be loaded properly into the implanter and place in the scalp, as the main sizes of the needles that were used in the early stages ranged between 0.8-0.9 mm.
+In the initial transplants using Choi pens, it was discovered that Asian patients with hair loss received better results compared to other ethnicities—largely because of the texture and thickness of their hair.
+The experts came to the following conclusion: Asian people’s hair (in general) is distinguished as thick and straight.
+On the other hand, the curly characteristics and thinner diameter of other races, makes it difficult to load their hair properly into the implanter, and to simultaneously be planted in the scalp.
+The sizes of the needles that were used in those studies ranged between 0.8-0.9 mm.